 She met the father of her second child in Toronto, and when he got a job in Kingston, they moved.
 He gradually became mentally, verbally, emotionally and financially abusive, controlling and manipulative.
-When her second child was a newborn, he screamed at her for hours and a neighbour called the police.
-Children’s Aid and Public Health got involved because there were children in the house.
-They recognized the signs of abuse and were able to smuggle information to Summer with emergency numbers for the local transition house.
+When her second child was a newborn, he screamed at her for hours until a neighbour called police.
+Children’s Aid got involved.
+They recognized signs of abuse and were able to smuggle information to Summer with emergency numbers for the local transition house.

-Summer was astonished that anyone else could see that she was in an abusive relationship because she had no physical signs of abuse.
+Summer was astonished that others could see that she was in an abusive relationship.
 Once she finally met with a member of the transition house staff, she realized that she couldn’t go back to live with him.
 But she struggled with her own ideas of whether what she endured was “real” abuse because she had never been physically abused.
-Others also doubted her, wondering if she was just being dramatic, including police, whom she had come to despise because they believed her ex-partner’s version of events and not hers.
+Others also doubted her, wondering if she was just being dramatic, including police, whom she had come to despise because they believed her ex-partner, not her.
 Summer felt she had to constantly fight her life-long sense of not being good enough as well as the extra layer of self-doubt and self-loathing that her ex-partner had added, even though her time living with him had been “a humiliating, debilitating, disgusting, and degrading experience.”